-Generally speaking a leader is someone who has the ability to rule over large mass of people, who is able to convince people and make them believe in his/her ideas.
-It also takes strength of character, diplomatic skills and a set of steadfast principles to amount to good leadership.
-Anyone who is a leader – a team leader, a business leader, a political leader – will inevitably face the same task, that of exercising leadership in the face of adversity with a cool, calm smile.
-Hence, great leaders and great teams are driven by a vision – a true sense of mission and purpose.
+Generally speaking, a leader is someone who can rule over the vast mass of people, who can convince people and make them believe in his/her ideas.
+It also takes the strength of character, diplomatic skills and a set of steadfast principles to amount to good leadership.
+Anyone who is a leader – a team leader, a business leader, a political leader – will inevitably face the same task, that of exercising leadership in the face of adversity with a relaxed, calm smile.
+Hence, great leaders and great teams are driven by a vision – a real sense of mission and purpose.
 Purpose, is the essential tool of any leader no matter if he works in the sphere of economy, policy, culture or religion.
-However, it is obvious that political leaders of different countries tend to have different traits that are usually similar to the previous leaders that used to rule in those countries.
-That’s why it is possible to state that political culture together with moral and cultural values very much influence the behaviour of a political leader, as well as a political leader influences them.
-A political leader may be identified as any occupant of an established political position or as any person, in or out of such a position, whose political activity has more influence upon a group’s behavior than has the activity of the average member .
+However, it is evident that political leaders of different countries tend to have different traits that are usually similar to the previous leaders that used to rule in those countries.
+That’s why it is possible to state that political culture together with moral and cultural values very much influence the behavior of a political leader, as well as a political leader, affects them.
+A political leader may be identified as an occupant of an established political position or as any person, in or out of such a situation, whose political activity has more influence upon a group’s behavior that has the action of the average member .

-Being a leader a person should perform certain functions including such, as searching and reaching optimal political decisions, protecting people from lawlessness and bureaucracy, uniting people according to their common goals and interests, establishing system of constant political communication with people, and etc.
+Being a leader a person should perform specific functions including such, as searching and reaching optimal political decisions, protecting people from lawlessness and bureaucracy, uniting people according to their common goals and interests, establishing the system of constant political communication with people, etc.

-So, the main point of this essay to discuss the major qualities and skills a political leader should have, and compare China’s political leaders and government with those of Great Britain, and also discuss future possible leaders of both countries.
+So, the main point of this essay to discuss the superior qualities and skills a political leader should have, and compare China’s political leaders and government with those of Great Britain, and also consider possible future leaders of both countries.

 1. Historical Political Development

-It is well known that people create their own destinies as well as political leaders create certain political culture in the country.
-Being a leader a political official influences the minds of people making them prefer some forms of political leadership, and thus creating certain political regime in the country.
-Comparing the political development of China and Great Britain, it is necessary to mention that these two countries are very different in terms of policy being implemented inside of them, and these differences will be discussed while speaking about the historical political development of both of them.
+It is well-known that people create their destinies, as well as political leaders, create a specific political culture in the country.
+Being a leader an official political influence the minds of people making them prefer some forms of political leadership, and thus creating a particular political regime in the country.
+Comparing the political development of China and Great Britain, it is necessary to mention that these two countries are very different regarding policy implemented inside of them, and these differences will be discussed while speaking about the historical, political development of both of them.

-Speaking about British political history it is necessary to analyse the development of liberal concepts in this country.
-The appearance of the term “liberalism” dates back to the age of Enlightenment, and is closely associated with the Whig party in Great Britain.
+It is necessary to analyze the development of liberal concepts in this country speaking about British political history.
+The appearance of the term “liberalism” dates back to the age of Enlightenment and is closely associated with the Whig party in Great Britain.
 However, the famous British philosopher John Locke (1632 – 17040) is considered to be a founder of liberal concepts.
-In his work “Two Treatises on Government” he established two basic ideas of liberalism: 1) economic liberty, by which he meant that all people had the right to own property and use it at their own discretion; 2) intellectual liberty, meaning freedom of thoughts, conscience, and choice, which he widely describe in his work “A Letter Concerning Toleration” (1689).
-Locke was the first one to develop the idea that every person is provided with so-called “natural rights”, including the right to life, liberty and property, and no one has the right to infringe upon them.
-However, Locke discommended democracy and supported bourgeois monarchy.
+In his work “Two Treatises on Government” he established two basic ideas of liberalism: 1) economic liberty, by which he meant that all people had the right to own property and use it at their discretion; 2) intellectual liberty, meaning freedom of thoughts, conscience, and choice, which he widely describe in his work “A Letter Concerning Toleration” (1689).
+Locke was the first one to develop the idea that every person is provided with so-called “natural rights,” including the right to life, liberty, and property, and no one has the right to infringe upon them.
+However, Locke discommended democracy and supported the bourgeois monarchy.
 Further development of liberal political thought goes back to the English Civil War, and to the confrontation of the Whigs and the Tories.
-Broadly speaking, the Tories were defenders of the Crown and the established Anglican Church, while the Whigs drew their inspiration from the Glorious Revolution of 1688, which established the supremacy of parliament over the monarchy .
+The Tories were defenders of the Crown and the established Anglican Church, while the Whigs drew their inspiration from the Glorious Revolution of 1688, which created the supremacy of parliament over the monarchy .
 Indeed, the Liberal Party was formed on the 6th June 1859 with the leader William Gladstone, who was Prime Minister for four times.
-In 1872, the Liberals established the secret ballot, but lost 1874 elections.
+In 1872, the Liberals established the secret ballot but lost 1874 elections.
 Presently, the Liberal Democrats occupy 62 seats in the House of Commons of Great Britain, because it won 22% of votes during the elections .

-Nowadays, China still remains a communistic state with the leading party – CCP, however it is more open now, at least in economical aspects.
+Nowadays, China remains a communistic state with the leading party – CCP, however, it is more open now, at least in economic aspects.

 2. Political Leadership